 More importantly I’m trying to make my own actions the main headline, getting on with my own business rather than focusing on the ‘bigger picture’.
 The life affirming rather than the life limiting now takes centre stage.
 These daisies, for instance were captured on a recent walk.
 They were growing in abundance on the coast path.
 Isn’t that a lovely story?
 I might not have noticed them if I was preoccupied by world affairs.

 I’m wondering whether this bottom up approach may yield dividends for wider society.
-If more and more of us focus away from mainstream media could be take better control of our own destiny?
+If more and more of us focus away from mainstream media, making each life a ‘No News Nook’ could we take better control of our own destiny?